Agile10-minute read

 Choose Carefully and Scale Slowly

-Scaling Agile teams and seamlessly integrating their work is difficult but can be made easier by selecting the best framework.
+Scaling Agile teams and seamlessly coordinating their work across increasingly distributed organizations is difficult, but selecting the right framework can significantly improve delivery outcomes.
 Use the flowchart below as a first step to guide your decision-making process.

 A flowchart in which each question has a yes or no option.
 The first question is “Is your organization proficient in Scrum?”
 The no option leads to an answer, “DA.”
 The yes option leads to a second question, “Does your organization build complex solutions?”
 The no option for this question leads to an answer, “Nexus.”
 The yes option leads to a third question, “Is your organization a startup?”
 The yes option for this question leads to an answer, “LesSS/LeSS Huge.”
 The no option leads to a fourth question, “Does your organization require a flexible approach?”
 The yes option for this question leads to an answer, “Scrum@Scale.”
 The no option also leads to an answer, “SAFe.”